Mind and Body

 As sleep progresses, the brain eventually crosses over into a state of deep sleep where delta brainwave patterns are produced.
 During much of our sleep time at night, the brain will fluctuate between the theta and the delta modes until we rouse from sleep, during which the brain leaves the theta-delta state and re-enters the alpha state of refreshed wakefulness.

 Here is a table summary of the four principal brainwave modality patterns:

 Below are examples of audio-visual brainwave entrainment for relaxation or centering.
-Two of them are by musician-composer Paul Collier.
+They are composed and produced by musician Paul Collier.
 You can visit him at YouTube for more samples of his artistry, or purchase his music at Amazon.com.